rafaelfiume/tictactoerl/README.md

 * ~~Player wins with vertical line~~
 * ~~Player wins with horizontal line~~
 * ~~Player wins with diagonal line~~
-* Game with a draw
+* Game ends with a draw
 * Play the game in BOT mode
 * ~~Validate user input~~
 * Implement GUI